ACMESDS/jsdb/README.md

 	});

-The .DS and .thread options can be overridden if the default MySQL-Cluster support does not suffice.
+Its default DS generator and thread() method can be overridden if the default MySQL-Cluster support does not suffice.

 Create dataset on a new sql thread